ItaloHugoMDS/Threat_Hunting/README.md

 connections.
 Those protocols are related to network traffic and are being added to further understand the previously seen web connections.
 The green highlighted frames are **TCP SYN** packets;
 2. The second highlighted element shows the previously discussed HTTP request.
-This connection doesn't have any DNS search associated with it that could have been resolved on the IP address in question.
+This connection doesn't have any DNS search associated with it, which could have been resolved on the IP address in question.
 So it doesn't seem to be initiated by the user intentionally going to this address;
 3. This section shows that the previous connections were done to a Microsoft login page, which could indicate that this rogue connection might have been triggered by a fishing email sent to the user's Microsoft email.
 However, since most of the connections are encrypted, this can be verified, so it's still a hypothesis.
 This element is the answer for the